-On days when we do not have a second full-time firefighter on duty a per-diem Firefighter/EMT is hired to work from 6:00 pm to 11:00 pm and is paid from the Ambulance Budget.
+On days when we do not have a second full-time firefighter on duty a per-diem Firefighter/EMT is hired to work and is paid from the Ambulance Budget.
 This Firefighter/EMT provides both ambulance services and fire services during these hours.